-$$b_i = (u_2 - u_1)(u_2 + u_1 - 2g_i)$$ , $Q{ij} = \begin{cases} -2\lambda &: i, j \text{ adjacent} \\ 0 &: \text{ otherwise} \end{cases}$ model properties of the imaging device (data-fitting term) or to take into consideration a priori known spatial regularities (smoothness term; see, e.g., [9, 64]).
+Remark 3.
+We are well aware that (9) does conform with optimization problems of the form (1) and, thus, can be solved to optimality using the methods presented in [35], [10].
+However, depending on the application considered, it might be useful to modify the terms in (8) to model properties of the imaging device (data-fitting term) or to take into consideration a priori knowledge about spatial regularities (smoothness term; see, e.g., [8], [64]).
 These modifications would lead to other entries for Q and b, which could violate the assumptions for (1) but would not affect the applicability of our approach.
 Exploring these possibilities, however, is beyond the scope of this paper.